Fintan-contents/nablarch-system-development-guide/en/Sample_Project/Sample_Project_Development_Guide/PGUT_Phase/ut/Test_method_of_subfunction_unit_test_(Web).md

 1. Copy the [Test-Plan-template.jmx](Subfunction_Unit_Test_Tool/Test-Plan-template.jmx) for each test scenario and rename it to your desired name.
 1. Launch JMeter with the [start-up-jmeter.bat.bat(JMeter-startup-batch.bat)](Subfunction_Unit_Test_Tool/start-up-jmeter.bat.bat) that you have configured for your environment.
 1. Open the jmx file created in step 1 in JMeter.
+1. Select "User Defined Variables" on the left side of the screen and change `localhost` set as the value of `server.host` to your terminal's IP address.
+  - By setting the IP address of your terminal in `server.host`, the server name of the request recorded below becomes a placeholder named `${server.host}`.
+This allows you to switch the address of the server you are connecting to at once by changing the value of `server.host`.
 1. select "HTTP(S) Test Script Recorder" on the left side of the screen and click the "Start" button.
 1. Install a dummy certificate for the proxy.
     - Double-click the `ApacheJMeterTemporaryRootCA.crt` which will be generated under the bin directory where you extracted the JMeter.